Disease Guide ·Wobbler Syndrome ·2026

 0What causes wobbler syndrome in dogs?

-Wobbler syndrome results from compression of the spinal cord in the neck due to malformed or unstable cervical vertebrae.
-In Dobermans, disc herniation between vertebrae is the most common cause (disc-associated wobbler syndrome), typically appearing at 5-9 years.
-In Great Danes and other giant breeds, bony malformation of the vertebrae causes the compression, usually appearing before 2 years of age.
-Genetics, rapid growth, and excessive nutrition in puppyhood may all contribute.
+Wobbler syndrome results from spinal cord compression in the neck due to malformed or unstable cervical vertebrae.
+In Dobermans, disc herniation is most common (ages 5-9).
+In Great Danes and giant breeds, bony vertebral malformation usually appears before age 2.
+Genetics, rapid growth, and excessive nutrition may contribute.

 1How is wobbler syndrome diagnosed?

-A neurological exam reveals the characteristic wobbly gait and poor coordination.
-MRI ($1,500-$3,000) is the gold standard — it shows the exact location, type, and severity of spinal cord compression.
-CT scan or myelogram can be used as alternatives.
-Plain X-rays may show vertebral changes but cannot visualize soft tissue compression or spinal cord damage.
-Diagnosis requires a veterinary neurologist for accurate interpretation and surgical planning.
+A neurological exam reveals the wobbly gait and poor coordination.
+MRI ($1,500-$3,000) is the gold standard for showing spinal cord compression.
+CT scan or myelogram are alternatives.
+X-rays show vertebral changes but cannot visualize soft tissue compression.
+Requires a veterinary neurologist for accurate interpretation.

 2Can wobbler syndrome be treated without surgery?

-Yes, mild cases can be managed medically with anti-inflammatory medications ($30-$80/month), strict activity restriction, harness use (never a collar), and physical therapy.
-Medical management stabilizes about 50% of cases.
-However, many dogs eventually worsen over months to years.
-Surgery provides better long-term outcomes for moderate to severe cases — about 80% of dogs improve after surgery.
-The choice depends on severity, progression rate, and the dog's overall health.
+Yes.
+Mild cases respond to anti-inflammatories ($30-$80/month), activity restriction, harness use (never collars), and physical therapy.
+Medical management stabilizes about 50%.
+Many dogs eventually worsen.
+Surgery gives better long-term outcomes - about 80% improve.
+Choice depends on severity, progression, and overall health.

 3How much does wobbler syndrome surgery cost?